-- Reporting Standards (IFRS) and generally accepted Accounting practice (GAAP). - Apply valuations in respect of a security or business using an asset based or income based valuation in the applicable circumstances. - Incorporate changes in the form of capital structure of an entity in accordance with the objectives to be achieved and legal constraints as applicable to reconstructions and liquidations.
+- Discuss the purpose of financial reporting by applying analysis and interpretation techniques to financial statements - Identify and execute the requirements of IAS27 to prepare group financial statements/ consolidated financial statements in conformity with International Financial Reporting Standards (IFRS) and generally accepted Accounting practice (GAAP). - Apply valuations in respect of a security or business using an asset based or income based valuation in the applicable circumstances. - Incorporate changes in the form of capital structure of an entity in accordance with the objectives to be achieved and legal constraints as applicable to reconstructions and liquidations.